microsoft/frontend-bootcamp/step2-04/demo/README.md

 In this step, we describe some problems we encounter when creating a more complex application.

 We will solve these problems with the React Context API.
-The Context API consists of:
+The Context API consists of Provider and Consumer components.
+Let's take a look at what is in this step:

-1. Provider component
+1. The problem of complex applications
+2. React Context API
-2. Consuming context from a Class Component
+3. Consuming context from a Class Component
-3. Consuming context from a Functional Component
+4. Consuming context from a Functional Component

 ---

+## The problem of complex applications

 React represents a single component like this: